KasparEtter/ef1p/pages/email/email.md

 If you use the [above tool](#esmtp-tool) to relay a message directly to an incoming mail server, your chances of having the message delivered are much higher if your [public IP address](/internet/#network-address-translation) has a reverse DNS entry.
-Somewhat paradoxically, this means that spoofing emails often works better when you use the Wi-Fi of a hotel or restaurant instead of your own.
+Somewhat ironically, this means that spoofing emails often works better when you use the Wi-Fi of a hotel or a restaurant instead of your own.
 If your public IP address has a reverse DNS entry, the tool determines it when you click on "Determine":